iotaledger/firefly/spec/templates/project-RFI-0000.md

 ## Has the community been involved
 [community-involvement]: #community-involvement

-Many of the design objectives have been
+Many of the design objectives have been proposed by the community via feature requests.

 ## Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation